EnricoMiccoli/nodal/README.md

 Written in python, uses numpy for the numerical work.

-Currently supports linear networks composed of ideal resistors and current generators.
+Currently supports linear networks composed of
+* resistors
+* ideal voltage and current generators
+* dependent sources: VCVS

 ## Usage example
 Suppose we wanted to solve this circuit: